 The “Science & Research Forum – Water Dialogues for Results I Towards Bonn 2021”, which took place on 18 May 2021, provided space to discuss the role of science in enabling decision-making and accelerating cross-sectoral implementation of SDG 6.
 The recently published outcome document highlights the event’s key findings and gives policy recommendations to foster inter- and transdisciplinary research, innovation and implementation.

 On 17 June 2021, the GRoW project go-CAM will present its findings on coastal hydrology and coastal water management in the digital “CAM-NordWest Regional Workshop”.
 At the same time, the software-based CAM dialogue platform will be introduced as a promising decision-support-system in coastal management.
 Registration for the workshop is possible until 16 June!

-On 18 May 2021, the “Science & Research Forum – Water Dialogues For Results I Towards Bonn 2021” will take place as an online event, which is supported by inputs from GRoW scientists.
-Sign up and discuss the role of science and innovation in accelerating SDG 6 implementation with leading experts in the water sector.
+On 18 May 2021, the “Science & Research Forum – Water Dialogues For Results I Towards Bonn 2021” took place as an online event, which was supported by inputs from GRoW scientists.
+The participants discussed the role of science and innovation in accelerating SDG 6 implementation with leading experts in the water sector.

 Just in time for World Water Day on March 22, 2021, the BMBF has launched the Innovation Atlas Water.
 The Innovation Atlas provides an overview of products and results from five BMBF funding measures on the topic of water, including a large number of products from the GRoW projects.
 The Innovation Atlas allows users to systematically search for innovative products.